In this section, we provide an optional opportunity for you to discuss some of your contributions and background more fully.

 What do we mean by “optional”?
 We truly mean you have the opportunity to choose.
 In evaluating your application, we want to know about who you are, what you have done, and how your background may have influenced your experiences.
 If you feel that you’ve already addressed these questions well in other areas of the application, congratulations, you’re done!
 If not, feel free to use this opportunity to tell us more by answering one or both questions.

 We know that each person is more than a list of facts or pre-defined categories.
 We are interested in how your background may have influenced your life experiences.
-In answering this question, consider how your background, such as your work, education, skills, interests, culture, socioeconomic status, sexual orientation, gender identity, race, ethnicity, where/how you grew up, and/or other factors, had an impact on your recent actions and choices.
-How did one specific aspect of your background influence whether or how you participated in a situation, interaction, or project?
-(Up to 1,100 characters, or approximately 180 words)
+In answering this question, consider how your background, such as your work, education, skills, interests, culture, socioeconomic status, sexual orientation, gender identity, race, ethnicity, where/how you grew up, and/or other factors had an impact on your recent actions and choices (up to 1,200 characters, or approximately 200 words).

 Question: Tell us about a time within the last three years when your background influenced your participation in a situation, interaction, or project.